Azure-Samples/active-directory-xamarin-native-v2/MAUI/MauiAppWithBroker/README.md

 ﻿---
 page_type: sample
 name: A .NET MAUI app using the WAM broker via MSAL.NET to sign-in a user with Azure AD and acquire an access token to call Microsoft Graph
-description: A .NET MAUI app using the WAM broker via MSAL.NET to sign-in a user with Azure AD and acquire an access token to call Microsoft Graph
+description: A a MAUI (iOS, Android, UWP) .NET app using the WAM broker via MSAL.NET to sign-in a user with Azure AD and acquire an access token to call Microsoft Graph on their behalf
 languages:
     -  csharp
 products: